 #2: TETON Sports 1094 Ultra Tent – Most Simple Mountain Tent

-TETON Sports 1094 is a bit more expensive option than the Coleman Sundome above.
+TETON Sports 1094 is a bit more expensive option than the Coleman Sundome above, but still one of the best waterproof tents.

 Meanwhile, TETON Sports is a baby brand compared to Coleman, but their products are very practical, easy to use, and favored by many campers across the country.